Auslander's formula and correspondence for exact categories: Introduction

 \section{Introduction}

 To study representations of finite-dimensional algebras, Auslander advocated a functorial point of view, which he developed in \cite{Auslander65,Auslander78,AuslanderBridger69,AuslanderReiten74,AuslanderReiten78}.
 This means that to study the category $\smod(\Lambda)$ of finite-dimensional modules over a finite-dimensional algebra $\Lambda$, one should study the category $\smod (\smod (\Lambda))$ of finitely presented functors $F\colon \smod(\Lambda)^{\operatorname{op}}\to \operatorname{Ab}$ to abelian groups, and translate the results back to $\smod (\Lambda)$.
+This can be done using \emph{Auslander's formula} (see \cite{Auslander65}, the term was coined in \cite{Lenzing98}):

+where $\eff(\mod(\Lambda))$ is the full subcategory of effaceable functors, that is, objects of $\mod(\mod(\Lambda))$ which only admit zero morphisms to representable functors.
+Auslander's formula still holds when one replaces the category $\mod(\Lambda)$ by an arbitrary (essentially small) abelian category $\AA$.

-For example, almost split sequences in $\smod(\Lambda)$ naturally arise when taking minimal projective presentations of simple objects of projective dimension $2$ in $\smod (\smod (\Lambda))$, and representation finiteness of $\Lambda$ can be detected by investigating when $\smod (\smod (\Lambda))$ is equivalent to $\smod(\Gamma)$ for some finite-dimensional algebra $\Gamma$.
-In the latter case, $\Gamma$ inherits homological properties from the categorical properties of $\smod (\smod (\Lambda))$.
-More precisely, the class of algebras $\Gamma$ is equal to the class of Auslander algebras, i.e. the algebras satisfying
+When $\Lambda$ is representation-finite, the category $\smod(\smod(\Lambda))$ is equivalent to $\smod(\Gamma)$ for some finite-dimensional algebra $\Gamma$ (here, $\Gamma$ is the endomorphism ring of an additive generator of $\smod(\Lambda)$).
+The class of algebras $\Gamma$ that can occur in this way is equal to the class of Auslander algebras, i.e. the algebras satisfying

-where $\domdim \Gamma$ is the dominant dimension and $\gldim \Gamma$ is the global dimension of $\Gamma$.
-This recovers the famous Auslander correspondence.
+where $\domdim \Gamma$ is the dominant dimension (see \Cref{definition:DominantDimension}) and $\gldim \Gamma$ is the global dimension of $\Gamma$.
+In fact, the association $\Lambda \mapsto \Gamma$ gives a bijection between Morita equivalences classes of representation-finite algebras and Morita equivalence classes of Auslander algebras.
+This bijection is called the \emph{Auslander correspondence}.